-Part 1 Elementary Mathematics 66 hrs

-Unit1: Set theory and real number system 6 hrs
+Unit 1: Set theory and real number system

-Define and denote sets

-- Define and denote sets. - Find subsets of a set and represent the sets in Venn diagrams. - Find the union, intersection, complement and difference of given sets. - Define cardinality of a finite set - Define real numbers, absolute value, open and closed intervals and inequalities. - Proof of the Algebra of sets, De-Morgan's law - Cartesian products and relation, - Domain and range of relation.
+- Define and denote sets. - Find subsets of a set and represent the sets in Venn diagrams. - Find the union, intersection, complement and difference of given sets. - Define cardinality of a finite set - Define real numbers, absolute value, open and closed intervals and inequalities. - Proof of the Algebra of sets, De-Morgan's law